Reflections on my time in Lesotho

 When I asked Makopoi what they had said, she responded, “So small,” which is ironic because I’d had a similar perception of them.

-We were visiting Matsaile so we could interview two young men who had become believers through the LMD team.
-Now these two were discipling others in their respective villages and beyond.
+We were visiting Matsaile so we could interview people who had become believers through the efforts of the LMD team.
+Some are even sharing their faith and discipling others in their village and beyond.

-We interviewed the first young man, Pusetso, while Makopoi translated for us, and finished as the sun was setting.
+We interviewed one young man, while Makopoi translated for us, and finished as the sun was setting.
 Then, we all took a short walk down to another believer’s house for an evening Bible study.

-Pusetso led the group in some hymns in Sesotho.
-He has a lovely voice, and I was able to sing along with one of the songs since the phrases kept repeating.
+First, the group sang hymns in Sesotho.
+They were lovely, and I was able to sing along with one of the songs since the phrases kept repeating.
 A few children recited Bible verses and then we did a short Bible study.

 Makopoi introduced Lem and me to the group, and they promptly gave us Sesotho names.
 Lem was called Tumelo (faith) and when Makopoi heard mine she started laughing.
 “They gave you the most difficult one,” she said.
 It’s Matlhohonolofatso (mother of blessings).
 I still can’t pronounce it!